Puharesource/TitleManager/README.md

 Now you should be good to go and ready to use the API inside of your plugins!

 ### The Objects
-__TitleManager__ provides you with two objects, one being `TitleObject.java` which controls everything to do with the floating messages on your screen, and the other being `TabTitleObject.java` which controls everything to do with the header and footer on the Tabmenu (aka the playerlist).
+__TitleManager__ provides you with three objects, one being `TitleObject.java` which controls everything to do with the floating messages on your screen, and the second being `TabTitleObject.java` which controls everything to do with the header and footer on the Tabmenu (aka the playerlist) and last but not least `ActionbarTitleObject.java` which controls everything to do with Actionbar titles, like sending an actionbar title.

 ##### Creating simple functions using the objects.
 ###### Simple title functions